spectrochempy/spectrochempy/docs/userguide/reference/index.rst

     from spectrochempy import *
     nd = NDDataset()

 With the second syntax, as often in python, the access to objects/functions can be greatly simplified.
-For example, we can use "NDDataset" without a prefix instead of `scp.NDDataset` which is the first syntax) but there is always a risk of overwriting some variables or functions already present in the namespace.
+For example, we can use `NDDataset` without a prefix instead of `scp.NDDataset` which is the first syntax) but there is always a risk of overwriting some variables or functions already present in the namespace.
 Therefore, the first syntax is generally highly recommended.

 *********************